pneumatic-app/pneumatic-api-docs.github.io/source/index.html.md

 }
 ```

 You have to make your file public.
-Otherwise, nobody can watch it.
+Otherwise, nobody can see it.

 ### HTTP Request